-Commenting on the findings, Kapil Dev Singh, CEO, Coeus Age, said, “After an aberration in 2017 due to the disruption caused by the structural changes undertaken in the form of demonetisation and Goods and Services Tax (GST) roll-out, the IT spend growth bounced back in 2018.”
+Kapil Dev Singh, CEO, Coeus Age,commented that after an aberration in 2017, due to the disruption caused by the structural changes undertaken in the form of demonetisation and Goods and Services Tax (GST) roll-out, the IT spend growth bounced back in 2018.

 The share of digital spend in total IT spending is likely to grow to at least 30 per cent this year, witnessing a growth of 29 per cent over the previous year.

-The spending on commoditised traditional software and hardware products such as PC, server, networking, storage, and in-premise enterprise software, is projected to grow a little less by 4 per cent, the report said.
+The spending on traditional software and hardware products such as PC, server, networking, storage, and in-premise enterprise software, is projected to grow a little less by 4 per cent.

-In addition, interest is shown by the enterprises in exploring the new digital technologies such as artificial intelligence (AI) with 68 per cent, big data analytics with 60 per cent, machine learning (ML) with 46 per cent, and internet of things (IoT) with 40 per cent.
+In addition, enterprises interest in exploring the new digital technologies such as artificial intelligence (AI) with 68 per cent, big data analytics with 60 per cent, machine learning (ML) with 46 per cent, and internet of things (IoT) with 40 per cent.